iPlumb3r/EntangledBootstrap/2_Implementations/ReadMe.md

 ==

 The EBR is currently & potentially available using differents technologies ...
-... where each technology focus on a given "main driven" (either "semantic", either "distribution")
+... where each technology focus on a given "Main Driver" (either "semantic", either "distribution")

+And when the "Main Driver" is "semantic", technologies could differ by the "Ontology Paradigm"

 <table>
     <thead>